OpenNebula/website/content/software/migration_from_vmware/import_ova.md

 If multiple network interfaces are detected when importing an OVA and only one VNET ID or not enough VNET IDs are provided for all interfaces using `--network ID`, the last one will be used for the rest of the interfaces after the last coincidence.
 The same will apply to Datastores using the `--datastore ID` option.

-### Example of Importing an OVF
+### Example of Importing an OVA

-Example command on how to import an OVF using the Datastore ID 101 and VNET ID 1:
+Example command on how to import an OVA using the Datastore ID 101 and VNET ID 1:

 ```default
 $ oneswap import --ova /ovas/vm-alma9/ --datastore 101 --network 1